 - In Account Settings click on Outgoing Server(SMTP).

 - Highlight the SMTP server being used and click on edit.

-- Now just update the port from 25 to the new value of 26 and then just click ok a couple times to save the change.
+- Now just update the port from 25 to the new value of 26 and then just click Ok to save the change.

 - Click on Tools and within here click on Accounts.

 - Now click on the Mail tab and then double click the account that needs to be changed.

 - Within the account properties click on the Advanced tab.